San Diego Community College District: Recent times

 All campuses have received extensive expansion and renovations in the last 20 years:

 Propositions S and N-funded projects for the 60-acre City College have included six new instructional and career training facilities, eight major renovations, and new parking, public safety, and infrastructure projects.
 These have included facilities or major renovations to support in-demand programs including Nursing, Manufacturing Engineering Technology, Energy and Geo-Environmental Engineering, Geographic Information Systems (GIS), and dozens more.
 A new Cyber Defense and Analysis Baccalaureate Program will launch as early as fall of 2024.

 The projects have provided for updated infrastructure, safety upgrades and improvements to support ADA compliance, and extensive hardscape and landscape to create numerous outdoor learning and gathering spaces.

 At Mesa College, Propositions S & N-funded projects have included six new academic and career training facilities, two campus support facilities, five major renovation projects, and numerous infrastructure, parking, and public safety projects.
 These have included state-of-the-art facilities to support in-demand career training and academic programs, including Health Information Management (which offers a Bachelor of Science Degree), Computer and Information Systems, Building Construction Technology, Culinary Arts, Child Development, and multiple other career or transfer fields.

 Geographically the largest campus property within the District, the 120-acre San Diego Miramar College originally opened as a training facility for San Diego's law enforcement personnel and firefighters in 1969.
 It has grown into one of the fastest-growing colleges in the county.
 Propositions S & N-funded projects for Miramar College include eight new instructional and career training facilities, five major renovations, parking facilities, public safety enhancements, numerous infrastructure projects and new campus support and operational facilities.
 These ave included facilities to support the Southern California Biotechnology Center, Advanced Transportation and Energy Center, and the San Diego Regional Public Safety Institute, which comprises the San Diego Law Enforcement Academy and the Fire Technology & EMT program.

 San Diego College of Continuing Education is made up of seven unique campuses located throughout San Diego.
-Propositions S & N-funded projects for Continuing Education included the construction of six new campus facilities - Mid-City Campus, North City Campus, West City Campus, Continuing Education Mesa College Campus, Continuing Education Miramar College Campus, César E. Chávez Campus, and the new Skills Center at the Educational Cultural Complex (ECC).
+Propositions S & N-funded projects for Continuing Education included the construction of six new campus facilities - Mid-City Campus, North City Campus, West City Campus, Continuing Education Mesa College Campus, Continuing Education Miramar College Campus, Harbor View (formerly known as César E. Chávez) Campus, and the new Skills Center at the Educational Cultural Complex (ECC).
 The bond program also provided for a complete seismic retrofit for the Centre City Campus.

-As SDCCD's bond program is ending, no future construction or renovation projects are planned for the 2023–2024 school year.
+In May 2026, San Diego Community College District experienced a massive security breach as the result of hackers attacking the network.
+This cyberattack caused severe and prolonged disruption throughout all campuses and online.
+Subsequently, the District was also victimized by the simultaneous cybersecurity attack that impacted the Canvas online learning platform.